itedev/FormBundle/README.md

 ```js
 SF.elements.apply();
 ```
 function.
-If you are using plugin fields in collection field, you need to call this function after inserting html to DOM and pass prototype_name and collection item index to it:
+If you are using plugin fields inside collection field, you need to call this function after inserting html to DOM and pass prototype_name and collection item index to it:
 ```js
 SF.elements.apply({'__name__': 1});
 ```